Water Saving Tips: Commercial, Industrial, and Institutional Water Use

 Replace water-cooled equipment with air-cooled equipment when feasible.

-- Water use is often a hidden component of industrial and commercial equipment as it is used for cooling purposes.
-Often this equipment is available with technology that uses air for cooling.
-The pros and cons of each should be determined before switching.
-A couple of factors to consider are energy efficiency and performance.
+• Water use is often a hidden component of cooling industrial and commercial equipment.
+Often this very same equipment is available, but with technology that uses air for cooling.
+The pros and cons of each should be determined before switching from water to air, considering energy efficiency and equipment performance.

 Steam: